monstaber/databox-backup/README.md

 Built to replace the paid *Datový trezor* (120-29 500 CZK/year) with a free, private, indefinitely-running archive that the user operates themselves.

+**No data is retained** outside of the Google Drive folder you configure.

 ## What gets archived

 For every message in your schránka, sent or received, within the last ~95 days: